Featured Resources

 Bicycles

-A white headlight visible up to 500 feet and a red taillight visible up to 300 feet must be used when riding between a half-hour after sunset and a half-hour before sunrise.
+A white headlight visible up to 500 feet and a red taillight visible up to 300 feet must be used when riding between a 30 minutes after sunset and a 30 minutes before sunrise.

-It is illegal to use a hand-held cell phone while driving.
-Hands-free cell phones, however, are legal.
+It is illegal to use a hand-held electronic device while driving.
+Hands-free devices, however, are legal.

-- Any child under four must ride in a federally-approved child safety seat that's properly secured by a safety belt or a universal child restraint anchorage system.
+• Any child younger than 4 years old must ride in a federally approved child safety seat that's properly secured by a safety belt or a universal child restraint anchorage system.

-- Every rider under 16 must use a seat belt.
+• Every rider younger than 16 years old must use a seat belt.

 Reporting a Drunk or Dangerous Driver